Thomas Baruzzi

 Background

-T. Baruzzi began his undergraduate studies in Physics at the Honors College of Stony Brook University, switching over to Cognitive Science at the University of Edinburgh.
-He completed his MA in Philosophy at the University of Amsterdam and is currently a PhD researcher in Philosophy and Black Male Studies back at the University of Edinburgh.
+T. Baruzzi was born in Italy but has lived equal amounts of years in Japan, Hong Kong, the United State and the UK, spending some time in the Netherlands as well.
+He began his undergraduate studies in Physics at the Honors College of Stony Brook University, switching over to Cognitive Science at the University of Edinburgh.
+He completed his MA in Philosophy at the University of Amsterdam and is currently a PhD researcher in Philosophy and Black Male Studies (BMS) at the University of Edinburgh, and accredited Tutor.

-His creative concerns outside of academia revolve around writing (mainly books and poetry), recording music, and photography:
+His creative concerns outside of academia revolve around creative writing, recording music, and photography.
+Selected projects include:

 - (Forthcoming) "Giove & Giunone" [Independent Single]